-In this paper, we focus on unitary Shimura varieties.
+In this paper, we work on ball quotients.
 First, we define irregular cusps on them.
-Unlike the case of orthogonal Shimura varieties, in our situation, there may exist branch divisors with branch index 2,3,4 or 6 as explained in section \ref{section:irregular}.
-We will construct examples of irregular cusps with any indices for any imaginary quadratic field with class number 1 in Section 7.
-Second, we consider the relationship between regular/irregular cusps on unitary Shimura varieties and regular/irregular cusps on orthogonal Shimura varieties when the Hermitian symmetric domain of type I is embedded into the one of type IV.
-In this situation, we prove the regular cusps are mapped to regular cusps and clarify whether irregular cusps are mapped to regular or irregular cusps.
-Third, we classify the structure of the discriminant group when the discriminant kernel may have irregular cusps in section \ref{discriminant_kernel_case} and Appendix \ref{app:A}.
-Finally, we show the low slope cusp form trick for unitary cases for proving that unitary Shimura varieties are of general type.
-We also give an example of a unitary Shimura variety of non-negative Kodaira dimension in Appendix \ref{app:B}.
+Unlike the case of orthogonal modular varieties, in our situation, there may exist branch divisors with branch index 2,3,4 or 6 as explained in section \ref{section:irregular}.
+Considering the effects of these cusps, as a main result, we give a sufficient condition for a ball quotient to be of general type in terms of modular forms, called the low slope cusp form trick.
+On the other hand, we shall give an example of a ball quotient of non-negative Kodaira dimension in section \ref{section:non_negative}.
+This is done by constructing a cusp form, satisfying a weaker condition appearing in this trick.
+Second, we consider the relationship between regular/irregular cusps on ball quotients and regular/irregular cusps on orthogonal modular varieties when a Hermitian symmetric domain of type I is embedded into one of type IV.
+In this situation, we prove that regular cusps map to regular cusps and determine whether irregular cusps map to regular or irregular cusps.
+Third, we classify the structures of the discriminant group when the discriminant kernel may have irregular cusps in section \ref{discriminant_kernel_case} and Appendix \ref{app:A}.
+Finally, we construct concrete examples of irregular cusps of any index for any imaginary quadratic field with class number 1 in section \ref{section:examples}.

-Before stating our results, we arrange our settings.
+Before stating our results, we should summarize our settings.
 Let $F$ be an imaginary quadratic field and $\OO_F$ be its ring of integers.
-Let $(L, \l\ ,\ \r)$ be a Hermitian lattice of signature $(1,n)$ over $\OO_F$ and $\U(L)$ be the associated unitary group scheme over $\Z$.
-Then the Hermitian symmetric domain associated with the unitary group $\U(L)(\R)\cong\U(1,n)$ is defined as follows:
+Let $(L, \l\ ,\ \r)$ be a Hermitian lattice of signature $(1,n)$ over $\OO_F$ with $n>1$ and $\U(L)$ be the associated unitary group scheme over $\Z$.
+Then, the Hermitian symmetric domain associated with the unitary group $\U(L)(\R)\cong\U(1,n)$ is defined as

 which is an $n$-dimensional complex ball.
-For a finite index subgroup $\Gamma\subset\U(L)(\Z)$, we define the unitary Shimura variety:
+For a finite index subgroup $\Gamma\subset\U(L)(\Z)$, we define the \textit{ball quotient}: